 So here is Abimelech: he is a man with a mixed heritage, part Israelite & part Canaanite.
 He is Gideon’s son by a concubine.
 He is from Shechem – a mixed town of Israelites & Canaanites.
 This town is infiltrated with mixed-up Baal worship that combined elements of true worship with false idolatry.
 It held to the worship of Baal.
 Have you noticed, everything in Abimelech’s life is MIXED-UP?
 Does this sound like some of our religious systems today in Christendom?
 A little bit of the world mixed in?
 One person wanting to be king.

 Have you ever listened to people discuss their religion?
-They say things like, “At Joel’s church they had a great worship leader,” or “We went over to Bob’s church,” “We had 159 in attendance Sunday at our church.”
+They say things like, “At Joel’s church they had a great worship leader,” or “We went over to Bob’s church,” “We had 159 in attendance at our church.”
 There is only one loaf.
-It’s not our church and your church, it’s The Church.
+It’s not our church and your church, it’s The Body, and assembly of His people.
 Paul said, “For I have been informed concerning you, my brethren, by Chloe’s people, that there are quarrels among you.
 Now I mean this, that each one of you is saying, “I am of Paul,” and “I of Apollos,” and “I of Cephas,” and “I of Christ.”
 Has Christ been divided?
 Paul was not crucified for you, was he?
 Or were you baptized in the name of Paul?
 1 Corinthians 1:11-14 NASB.
-Sadly, Christ has been divided by men, doctrines, and men wanting to be The King.
+Sadly, the Body of Messiah has been divided by men, doctrines, calendars, sacred names, and men who want to be The King.
+Many of

-Abimelech goes to his father’s house and KILLS HIS BROTHERS the sons of Gideon, all seventy of them!
+Abimelech goes to his father’s house and kills his brothers, the sons of Gideon, all seventy of them!
 Well, except one, who fled and got away.
-His name was Jotham.
+His name was Jotham (Yehovah is perfect!)

 Then the men of Shechem crown Abimelech king.
 Jotham runs to the top of a high mountain and looks down on Abimelech and the people below and this is what he says, “Listen to me, O men of Shechem, that God may listen to you.
 “Once the trees went forth to anoint a king over them, and they said to the olive tree, ‘Reign over us!’
 “But the olive tree said to them, ‘Shall I leave my fatness with which God and men are honored, and go to wave over the trees?’